-- The University Admissions Application - Official Transcripts from ALL Colleges and Universities attended - TOEFL, IELTS or approved substitute required (contact an admissions counselor for approved substitute information).
-The TOEFL or IELTS is not required if the student has been enrolled in a U. S. institution and successfully earned at least 12 credits prior to the transfer. - Visa Clearance Form (for students transferring from a U.S. institution) - Evaluation of International Educational Credentials of Post-Secondary Education performed by an approved evaluation service (contact an admissions counselor for approved providers)
+- The University Admissions Application - Official Transcripts from ALL Colleges and Universities attended - TOEFL, IELTS, Duolingo scores, or approved substitute required (contact an admissions counselor for approved substitute information).
+The TOEFL, IELTS, or Duolingo is not required if the student has been enrolled in a U.S. institution and successfully earned at least 12 credits prior to the transfer. - Visa Clearance Form (for students transferring from a U.S. institution) - Visa Clearance Form (for students transferring from a U.S. institution) - Evaluation of International Educational Credentials of Post-Secondary Education performed by an approved evaluation service (contact an admissions counselor for approved providers)